quantuminformation/ai-agent-toolkit/docs/workflows/codex_cli_setup.md

      -v "$PWD/config:/opt/agent/config" \
      -v "$PWD/workspaces:/workspaces" \
      -e OPENAI_API_KEY="sk-your-api-key" \
-     -e CODEX_CLI_COMMAND="codex run --config /opt/agent/runtime/network_policy.json" \
+     -e CODEX_CLI_COMMAND="codex run" \
      ai-agent-toolkit:latest
    ```

 The agent will start automatically and use your API key.
+The container entrypoint
+applies the network policy declared in `config/agent_config.json`, so no extra
+flags are required when launching `codex run`.
+Advanced users can still add
+`--config key=value` overrides to `CODEX_CLI_COMMAND` if they need to tweak
+Codex CLI behaviour.

 ---